pythonarcade/arcade/doc/gui/concept.rst

     If set, changing the size of a widget to a higher values will use this size instead.

-    *size_hint*, *size_hint_min*, and *size_hint_max* are values that are additional information of a widget, but do not effect the widget on its own. :class:`UILayout`s may use these information to place or resize a widget.
+    *size_hint*, *size_hint_min*, and *size_hint_max* are values that are additional information of a widget, but do not effect the widget on its own. :class:`UILayout` may use these information to place or resize a widget.

 Rendering
 .........